-Other non-ringfenced government grants include new home bonus, adult social care grant, business rates reliefs.
-In addition for 2020/21, covid grants such as Contain Outbreak Management Fund, Clinically Extremely Vulnerable and Hardship Fund.
+Other non-ringfenced government grants include new home bonus, adult social care grant and business rates reliefs.

 NOTE 11 EXPENDITURE AND INCOME ANALYSED BY NATURE

 This note provides a subjective analysis of the Council's main income and expenditure statement.